facebookresearch/hydra/website/docs/tutorials/basic/6_multirun.md

 ### Launcher
 A Launcher is what runs your job, Hydra comes with a simple launcher that runs the jobs locally and serially.
 However, other launchers are available as plugins.
-For example - The [JobLib Launcher](/plugins/joblib_launcher.md) Can execute the different parameter combinations in parallel on your local machine using multi-processing.
+For example - The [JobLib Launcher](/plugins/joblib_launcher.md) can execute the different parameter combinations in parallel on your local machine using multi-processing.

 There are plans to add additional Launchers, such as a Launcher that launches your application code on AWS.